just-maki/UCInsure/README.md

 - The frontend depends on the backend running locally.
 - The map uses external map tiles, so internet access may be required for full map rendering.
 - Some notebooks and archived files are exploratory or historical.
-- The app does not currently include user authentication.
+- Authentication is local-only and stored in the browser, not connected to a production database.
 - The app does not currently use database persistence.
 - Analysis results are stored in browser local storage.